Private consultations

 Referral

 For private consultations with a long history, it can be helpful to have a referral with any background information from your general practitioner, therapist or consultant.
 This is not necessary if, for example, you do not have a GP or do not wish your GP to be involved.
-However, if you wish to claim the fees from your health insurer, they may require you to be referred by your GP.
+However, if you wish to claim the fees from some health insurers, they may require you to be referred by your GP.

 Fees

-I charge £400 for an initial assessment (about 60-75 minutes).
+I charge £430 for an initial assessment (about 60-75 minutes).
 This includes a written summary and any recommendations.
-Follow up appointments are £180 (for half an hour), £270 (for 3/4 hour) and £360 (for an hour).
+Follow up appointments are £190 (for half an hour), £280 (for 3/4 hour) and £375 (for an hour).
+Prescriptions or supporting letters outside of consultations are £70.

 These fees are normally recoverable under medical insurance (e.g., BUPA, AXA PPP, Norwich Union, Standard Life, Simply Health) if it has been pre-authorised by your insurer.
 My terms will be sent or emailed to you when an appointment is confirmed.